OPN1MW2

 OPN1MW2 is a duplication of the OPN1MW gene, which encodes the medium wavelength sensitive (MWS) photopsin.
-The gene duplication is present in about 50% of X-chromosomes, so is present in 50% of males and at least once 75% of females.
-It caused by the same mechanism that causes congenital red-green color blindness, the most common form of color blindness.
+The gene duplication is present in about 50% of X-chromosomes, so is present in 50% of males and at least once in 75% of females.
+It is caused by the same mechanism that causes congenital red-green color blindness, the most common form of color blindness.

 Gene Duplication

 Unequal homologous combination that leads to gene deletion and therefore underlies congenital dichromacy (protanopia and deuteranopia).
 The third gene array shows a deuteranopia genotype; the fourth shows a normal color vision genotype.

 OPN1MW2 is a duplication of the OPN1MW gene arising from unequal homologous recombination.
 During this process, one of the X-chromosomes "donates" its OPN1MW gene to the other chromosome, resulting in: